 Figure 11 - Example application of an interpretive colour palette on a horizontal panel using variations on graphic design elements to enhance the storyline.
+It is not intended that any of the visual elements in this concept will form part of the detailed graphic design undertaken in the interpretation planning.

 Figure 12 - Example of informational colour palette on a horizontal panel presenting map and location specific evidence through graphic design elements.
+It is not intended that any of the visual elements in this concept will form part of the detailed graphic design undertaken in the interpretation planning.